-Because the particular strengths and weaknesses of those with cognitive issues such as NLD and Turner Syndrome vary from person to person, we list services which may be useful.
+Because the particular strengths and weaknesses of those with NLD and TS vary from person to person, we list services which may be useful.
 These are organized by school age group.

-If TS is identified as an infant, the child may qualify for early intervention services, depending upon the severity of their problems.
+If TS is identified during this period, the child may qualify for early intervention services, depending upon the severity of their problems.

 - Occupational therapy to develop fine motor skills such as coloring, buttoning clothes, tying shoes, and cutting paper

 - Speech therapy to work on speech sounds